temporaerhaus/website/content/posts/2023-05-12-neuhaus-neuulm.en.md

 ### Eight weeks of renovation sprint
 ![](/wp-content/uploads/2023/05/neuhaus-klo.jpg)

-To make this possible, we will first invest a lot of working time in construction and organizational measures.
+To make this possible, we will first invest a lot of volunteer time for construction and organizational measures.
 Much of the necessary work will be carried out in a joint volunteer effort, especially over the next eight weeks.
 We want to fill the rooms as quickly as possible with a wide range of offers for the public—with the program offered voluntarily at the Weinhof until summer 2022, with the offers of Haus der Nachhaltigkeit, and of course we are particularly excited to see what new things will emerge together that we have not yet had on our radar.
 That is why the first offers are to start in parallel with the ongoing construction and refurbishment work as soon as the city of Neu-Ulm has granted the necessary official approvals.

 ### Sponsoring memberships and support possible